DevExpress/devextreme-documentation/concepts/Common/Licensing/30 FAQ.md

 <br>

-**Q: What key should be used on CI/App Server?**
+**Q: My organization owns multiple DevExtreme licenses.
+Which key should be used on our CI/App Server?**

 A: You can use any valid license key issued to you or your employees.
-If you prefer not to tie your build servers to a specific employee key, you can purchase a dedicated license for CI, but it is not obligatory.
+If you prefer not to tie your build servers to a specific employee key, you can purchase a dedicated license for CI, but a dedicated key is not necessary if you have purchased a license for each developer using DevExtreme.

 <br>

-**Q: What products are affected by the license check mechanism?**
+**Q: Which DevExtreme products require license verification**

 A: